European Editorial Board

 He serves on various medical committees and is a member of numerous professional societies, including the Spanish Society of Pneumology and Thoracic Surgery (SEPAR), where he served as Secretary from 1999 until 2003 and as responsible for International Relationships from 2006 to 2011.
 Dr. Miravitlles has acted as chair of the Respiratory Infections group of the European Respiratory Society (ERS) from 2008 to 2011.
 He has acted as a consultant for the development of different international guidelines of COPD, such as the American Thoracic Society/European Respiratory Society task force on outcomes in COPD.
 He was also a consultant of the Spanish Ministry of Health for the development of the National Strategy against COPD (2009 onwards).
 He is the coordinator of the Spanish National Guidelines for COPD (GesEPOC 2012 and update 2014).
 Dr Miravitlles has published numerous articles in a number of peer-reviewed international medical journals largely related to COPD, infection in COPD and alpha-1-antitrypsin deficiency.

-Specialist in Allergy and Clinical Immunology and on Health Units Management, is the Head of the Allergy Center of CUF-Descobertas Hospital and CUF-Infante Santo Hospital in Lisbon and Researcher of CINTESIS – Center for Health Technology and Services Research, Porto Medical School, Portugal.
+Specialist in Allergy and Clinical Immunology and on Health Units Management, Head of the Allergy Center of CUF-Descobertas Hospital and CUF-Infante Santo Hospital in Lisbon and Researcher of CINTESIS – Center for Health Technology and Services Research, Porto Medical School, Portugal.

 His primary research interests include asthma, rhinitis, epidemiology and environmental risk factors for asthma and other allergic diseases, from pre-school age to the elderly.